Talent Acquisition Specialist

 What Is a Talent Acquisition Specialist?

-Talent acquisition specialists are responsible for the long-term talent acquisition strategy for the teams and departments with which they partner.
-In addition to finding talent for current open roles, they also lead programs that aim to build a healthy pipeline of talent to support the company’s ongoing needs and future goals.
+In addition to finding talent for current open roles, talent acquisition specialists also lead programs that aim to build a healthy pipeline of talent to support the company’s ongoing needs and future goals.
 These programs include talent assessments, employee referral programs, succession planning and apprenticeships.

 Although talent acquisition (TA) specialists have recruiting responsibilities, they differ from recruiters because they also act as business partners who develop talent strategies that anticipate future talent needs, conduct talent assessments to identify gaps and opportunities for growth, and partner with company leaders to build succession plans.